minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    Use the list to recreate the tiers on the new deployment.

 #.
-Export **IAM settings** from the existing standalone deployment to new deployment with the existing MinIO Client
+Export **IAM settings** from the existing standalone deployment to new deployment with the existing MinIO Client.

    If you are using an external identity and access management provider, recreate those settings in the new deployment along with all associated policies.